sonatype-nexus-community/nexus-blobstore-google-cloud/design/datastore_for_blobstore_metadata.md

 Cons to Metrics file approach

-* Cost on every blobstore create and delete operation.
 * Tricky to get consistency right.
-* In HA-C environments, we have a separate file per node, then logic to aggregate the results on read
+* In HA-C environments, we have a separate file per node, then logic to aggregate the results on read.

 ## Design Goals for Google Cloud Blobstore Metadata

 1. Get accurate and consistent values for the number of blobs and their total size in bytes.
-2. Dissociate the time to track changes to the size and count from the Blobstore create and delete operations.
+2. Preserve the dissociation of the time to track changes to the size and count from the Blobstore create and delete operations.
 3. Leverage Google Cloud native services to store size and count in a cost efficient manner.

 ## Implementation